-Prior to entering government, Eddie was an editor at Foreign Affairs and published articles in The New York Times, The Atlantic, and other outlets.
-A native of Bryn Mawr, Pennsylvania, he holds a B.A. in History from Yale University and an M.Phil. in International Relations from the University of Cambridge.
+Prior to his government service, Mr. Fishman was an editor at Foreign Affairs.
+His writings have appeared in The New York Times, The Wall Street Journal, The Washington Post, Foreign Affairs, Foreign Policy, and other outlets, and he appears regularly as an expert commentator on television and radio programs.
+A native of Bryn Mawr, Pennsylvania, Mr. Fishman holds a B.A. in History from Yale University and an M.Phil. in International Relations from the University of Cambridge.

 Recent Publications & News

 VideoEconomic Levers of U.S. Policy Toward North Korea

 By Dr. Patrick M. Cronin, Peter Harrell & Edward Fishman

 ReportsA Blueprint for New Sanctions on North Korea

 By Edward Fishman, Peter Harrell & Elizabeth Rosenberg

 New congressional sanctions tie Trump’s hands on cooperation with Russia